 You should expect to large crowds at the most popular museums and outdoor attractions - the Louvre, Orsay, Picasso, Catacombs, Centre Pompidou, Paris Zoological Park, Jardin d' Acclimatation - so consider heading to less well-known venues - Dali Paris, the Conciergerie, Guimet Museum, Grand Perfume Museum, Science and Industry Museum, the Museum of Modern Art of the City of Paris.

-Paris parks including Jardin d'Acclimatation in Bois de Boulogne and Bois de Vincennes/Parc Zoologique de Paris (Vincennes Zoo) are all open, along with some of the larger public swimming pools (Paris Plage pools, Piscine Pontoise in the 5th, Josephine Baker in the 15th, the huge Aquaboulevard in the 15th, Champerret in the 17th, and Georges Vallerey in the 20th).
+Paris parks including Jardin d'Acclimatation in Bois de Boulogne and Bois de Vincennes/Parc Zoologique de Paris (Vincennes Zoo) are all open, along with some of the larger public swimming pools (Paris Plage pools, Piscine Pontoise in the 5th, Josephine Baker in the 15th, the huge Aquaboulevard water park in the 15th, Champerret in the 17th, and Georges Vallerey in the 20th).

 At Tuileries Garden in the 1st arrondissement, check out the huge carnival with its gravity-defying ferris wheel (and great views of the Paris skyline from the top), bumper cars, games of all sorts, and lots of food and beverage choices.

 On Bastille Day, the Carnival typically opens in early afternoon after the military parade ends, and then closes a little earlier than usual before the fireworks begin.
+(Please note: The Carnival will not be present this year on Bastille Day due to the Olympics.)

 Many neighborhood bakeries and small produce stores will be open (although in the morning only in some cases) so that Parisians can buy picnic supplies; many local residents spend at least part of Bastille Day relaxing in a park with family, friends, food, and wine.

 The metro and city buses run as usual - except for the station closures around Champs-Élysées and the Eiffel Tower/Champ de Mars mentioned above.
+(Please note: in addition to the parade-related closures, additional stations are closed this year due to security measures for the Olympics.)

 In reality, traffic anywhere in central Paris will be gridlocked due to the street closures, so plan to do a lot of walking in you're in that area.
 To repeat: wear plenty of sunscreen and don't forget your water bottle!